Scott Bomar

-Scott Bomar (born June 15, 1974) is a Memphis-based musician, Emmy Award-winning film composer, Grammy-nominated music producer, and recording engineer.
-Scott Bomar's songs are represented by Downtown Music Publishing.
+Scott Bomar (born June 15, 1974) is a Memphis-based musician, film composer, music producer, and recording engineer.
+Bomar's songs are represented by Downtown Music Publishing.

 Early years

 A native of Memphis, Tennessee, Bomar was introduced to music at an early age, aided by his mother's record collection and regular exposure to Memphis' legendary musicians.
 His early mentors included Willie Mitchell, Roland Janes, and jazz guitarist Calvin Newborn.

 As a teenager, Bomar attended a Grammy in the Schools event where Steve Cropper of Booker T. & the M.G.'s spoke, inspiring him to pursue a career in music.
 He began working in studios around Memphis, developing his skills as a recording engineer and musician.

 Impala

 Bomar's music career began in the early 1990s.
 Impala, consisting of guitarist John Stivers, saxophonist Justin Thompson, drummer Jeff Goggans, and Bomar on bass, gained national prominence on the strength of their debut album, El Rancho Reverbo, co-produced by Roland Janes.
 They signed with Estrus Records.

 Following the release of Kings of the Strip, Impala toured relentlessly, appearing at a slew of garage rock festivals (including Garage Shock, Sleezefest, Crap Out, and Dixie Fried) and alongside guitar legends Dick Dale and Davie Allen and the Arrows.

-Over the past decade, Impala has been featured on numerous occasions in film and on television, most notably for their arrangement of Henry Mancini's "Experiment in Terror," and Duane Eddy's "Stalkin'", as a medley, which appeared in the Chuck Barris biopic Confessions of a Dangerous Mind.
+Over the past decade, Impala has been featured on numerous occasions in film and on television, most notably for their arrangement of Henry Mancini's "Experiment in Terror", and Duane Eddy's "Stalkin'", as a medley, which appeared in the Chuck Barris biopic Confessions of a Dangerous Mind.
 The band's current lineup includes trumpeter/keyboardist, former Bobby "Blue" Bland sideman, and Bo-Keys member Marc Franklin.

-In 2018 Impala released In the Late Hours on Bomar's Electraphonic Recording imprint.
+In 2018, Impala released In the Late Hours on Bomar's Electraphonic Recording imprint.
 When premiering the song, "The Insomniac", Rolling Stone said it "...combines surf-guitar nostalgia with a minor-key, spy-movie-worthy riffage.
 Together, those influences form a truly unique sound, one that’s retro without lapsing into mimicry."